SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/05-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program that reads a string matrix from the console and performs certain operations with its elements.
+Create a program that reads a matrix of strings from the console and performs certain operations with its elements.

-User input is provided in a similar way as in the problems above - first, you read the **dimensions** and then the **data**.
+User input is provided in a similar way as in the previous task - first, you read the **dimensions** and then the **data**.

 Your program should then receive commands in the format: `swap row1 col1 row2c col2` where row1, row2, col1, col2 are **coordinates** in the matrix.